 3.28A.
-Financial institutions now use social media^{27a} in many ways, "including marketing, providing incentives, facilitating applications for new accounts, inviting feedback from the public, and engaging with existing and potential customers."^{27b} As anyone who has used any of these media can probably attest, interaction via social media "tends to be informal and occurs in a less secure environment,"^{27c} which confronts financial institutions with unique challenges in terms of managing risk and maintaining security.
-The Federal Financial Institutions Examination Council (FFIEC) has identified a range of risk factors implicated by social media in this context: "the risk of harm to consumers, compliance and legal risk, operational risk, and reputation risk.
-Increased risk can arise from a variety of directions, including poor due diligence, oversight, or control on the part of the financial institution."^{27d} Guidance issued in final form by FFIEC in December 2013 is intended to assist financial institutions in identifying and addressing potential risk areas, to ensure that the institutions are aware of their responsibilities to oversee and control the potential risks within an overall risk management program.
+Financial institutions now use social media^{27a} in many ways, "including marketing, providing incentives, facilitating applications for new accounts, inviting feedback from the public, and engaging with existing and potential customers."^{27b} As anyone who has used any of these media can probably attest, interaction via social media "tends to be both informal and dynamic, and may occur in a less secure environment,"^{27c} which confronts financial institutions with unique challenges in terms of managing risk and maintaining security.
+The Federal Financial Institutions Examination Council (FFIEC) has identified a range of risk factors implicated by social media in this context: "risk of harm to consumers, compliance and legal risks, operational risks, and reputation risks.
+Increased risk can arise from poor due diligence, oversight, or control on the part of the financial institution."^{27d} The FFIEC Guidance is intended to assist financial institutions in identifying and addressing potential risk areas, and to ensure that the institutions are aware of their responsibilities to oversee and control the potential risks within an overall risk management program.

-$^{^{27}a}$ Guidance from the Federal Financial Institutions Examination Council defines the term social media to mean a form of interactive online communication in which users can generate and share content through text, images, audio, and/or video.
-Social media can take many forms, including, but not limited to, micro-blogging sites (e.g., Facebook, Google Plus, MySpace, and Twitter); forums, blogs, customer review Web sites and bulletin boards (e.g., Yelp); photo and video sites (e.g., Flickr and YouTube); sites that enable professional networking (e.g., LinkedIn); virtual worlds (e.g., Second Life); and social games (e.g., FarmVille and CityVille). . . .
-Social media is a dynamic and constantly evolving technology and thus any definition for this technology is meant to be illustrative and not exhaustive.
-In addition to the examples of social media mentioned above, other forms of social media may emerge in the future that financial institutions should also consider.
+^{27a} Social Media: Consumer Compliance Risk Management Guidance, issued in final form in December 2013 by the Federal Financial Institutions Examination Council defines the term social media to mean a form of interactive online communication in which users can generate and share content through text, images, audio, and/or video.
+Social media can take many forms, including, but not limited to, micro-blogging sites (e.g., Facebook, Google Plus, MySpace, and Twitter); forums, blogs, customer review Web sites and bulletin boards (e.g., Yelp); photo and video sites (e.g., Flickr and YouTube); sites that enable professional networking (e.g., LinkedIn); virtual worlds (e.g., Second Life); and social games (e.g., FarmVille and CityVille).

 78 Fed.
 Reg.
-76,297, 76,298 (2013).
+76,297, 76,299 (2013).
 The key difference between social media and other forms of online communication is that social media are markedly more interactive.
 Id.

-^{27b} Id. at 76,298.
+^{27b} Id. at 76,299.